Category Archives: Uncategorized

 And when you think about rewarding workplace behavior with extrinsic rewards, recognize that “not everyone wants a puppy” and that you just may be rewarding behavior that you do not really want to re-occur.
 You give someone a cash award after they return from a sick day and you may be rewarding them not to come in to work!
 Or, your timing is such that they just told a customer to go away, so you might be rewarding that…

 Better to look for intrinsic ways to reward performance.
+Look to improve feedback systems and improve peer support of change and improved results.

 For the FUN of It!